📍7999 Dagget St A-12, San Diego, CA 92111 🕒Open 7 days · 8 AM – 12 AM · 628-588-9899

 Where Swedish fits in your week

 Many guests use Swedish as a weekly or bi-weekly reset — particularly Sunday evenings before a busy week, or Friday nights to fully transition out of work mode.
 Because the session is gentle, you can come more frequently than with deep tissue without overworking your tissue.
 A 30-minute Swedish at $50 fits beautifully into a lunch break or an after-work stop.
-A 60-minute Swedish at $60 is the right pick for first visits and for any time you want a full-body slow-down rather than focused work.
+A 60-minute Swedish at $70 is the right pick for first visits and for any time you want a full-body slow-down rather than focused work.

-Compared to our other three services
+Compared to our other five services

 After your Swedish session